megalus/lamina/README.md

 - `data`: The validated input data (as a Pydantic model if schema_in is provided)
 - `event`: The original AWS Lambda event
 - `context`: The original AWS Lambda context
+- `query`: Query parameters from the event (as a Pydantic model if params_in is provided)
+- `headers`: Headers from the AWS Lambda event

 ### Using Without Schemas